Custom SSO configuration

 A custom Single Sign-On (SSO) configuration allows your users to sign into Gatling Enterprise Cloud using your organization's authentication system.

-Configuring a custom Single Sign-On (SSO) solution is only available on corporate plan and must be requested through our support portal.
+Configuring a custom Single Sign-On (SSO) solution is only available on the enterprise plan and must be requested through our support portal.

 At the moment, we only support integration with SSO systems which are accessible on the Internet, and user roles are still administered within Gatling Enterprise.

-If you already have an organization on Gatling Enterprise Cloud, after configuring a custom SSO, you will need to re-invite your users and configure their roles.
-You will, however, keep all other existing data, such as your teams, simulations, reports, API tokens, etc.
+If you already have an organization on Gatling Enterprise Cloud, after configuring a custom SSO, you need to re-invite your users and configure their roles.
+All other existing data, such as your teams, simulations, reports, and API tokens remain.

 Required information

-To handle your support request, we will need to know:
+To handle your support request, we need to know:

-• a way to configure one of your users as a global admin, so that they can invite back your other users - in most cases, we will ask them to sign in once, after we have configured the SSO, to link their account
+- a way to configure one of your users as a global admin, so that they can invite back your other users - in most cases, we ask them to sign in once, after we have configured the SSO, to link their account.

 OpenID Connect (OIDC) v1.0

-If your SSO system offers OIDC v1.0 integration, it will typically publish its metadata at a well known URL, often of the form https://my-sso-server.com/.well-known/openid-configuration.
-To configure the SSO integration, we will need:
+If your SSO system offers OIDC v1.0 integration, it typically publishes its metadata at a well known URL, often of the form https://my-sso-server.com/.well-known/openid-configuration

 Azure Active Directory (Azure AD) using OIDC

-You will need to configure the redirect URI in Overview > Add a redirect URI.
+You need to configure the redirect URI in Overview > Add a redirect URI.

 Okta using OIDC

-You will need to edit in the application integration you created to configure the redirect URI.
+You need to edit in the application integration you created to configure the redirect URI.

 SAML v2.0